vanessaxuuan/tp/docs/DeveloperGuide.md

   Use case resumes at step 4.
 <br><br>

-**Use case: UC04 - Delete Class from Student**
+**Use case: UC04 - Delete a Tutorial Group from a Student**

 **MSS:**

-1. TA requests to delete a class from a student.
+1. TA requests to delete a tutorial group from a student.
-2. The class is successfully deleted from the student.
+2. The tutorial group is successfully deleted from the student.

     Use case ends.

 **Extensions**

 * 1a.
-The class requested is an invalid class or the student is not under that class.
+The tutorial group requested is an invalid tutorial group or the student is not under that tutorial group.
   * 1a1.
-TACH prompts the TA to type a valid class.
+TACH prompts the TA to type a valid tutorial group.
-  Step 1a1 is repeated until a valid class is entered.
+  Step 1a1 is repeated until a valid tutorial group is entered.

 * 1b.
-The class requested to be deleted is the only class the student has.
+The tutorial group requested to be deleted is the only tutorial group the student has.
   * 1b1.
-TACH notifies the TA that the class cannot be deleted.
+TACH notifies the TA that the tutorial group cannot be deleted.

     Use case ends.
 <br><br>